MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-changes-history.md

 # Features and Enhancements in Management Pack for SQL Server Reporting Services

-This section covers new functionality and improvements in Management Pack for SQL Server Reporting Services.
+This article covers new functionality and improvements in Management Pack for SQL Server Reporting Services.

 ## December 2022 - 7.0.42.0 RTM